davidderaedt/brackets-buildsys/README.md

 To edit this file, choose `Help > Show Extension Folder` and open `user/buildsys/config.json`.
 (You'll need to relaunch Brackets for the modifications to be effective.)

-Here you'll find a list of build systems, organized by platform (disabled is just a place for you to store disabled build systems since, again, comments are not supported in JSON files).
+Here you'll find a list of build systems, organized by platform ("disabled" is just a place for you to store disabled build systems since comments are not supported in JSON files).

 Build systems look like this: